aaushtripathi/TrollInstallerDark/README.md

     <img src="Resources/Icon.png" width="125" height="125" />
 </div>

+# This repo is the only offical source to download TrollInstallerDark.
+Do not trust any other source.

 ## Overview
 TrollInstallerDark is a modification of Alfie's [TrollInstallerX](https://github.com/alfiecg24/TrollInstallerX) to use the [DarkSword kernel exploit.](https://github.com/opa334/darksword-kexploit)